phillipsa18/PokemonTeamPlanner/README.md

-# PokemonTeamPlanner
+# CSC 301 Final Project
-A site that allows you to view stats of Pokemon and the types they resist or are weak to.
-I choose Pokemon as I grew up playing the games and I realized there is a lot of numbers and math associated with it, which would translate well into building a site.
+This is code for a site allowing you to view stats of Generation I Pokemon and the types they resist or are weak to.
+I chose Pokemon as I grew up playing the games and I realized there are many numerical aspects such as stats and catch rates.

-I plan to work on this more as time goes on.
-Adding the functionality for the team builder, adding Pokemon from the other generations and a recommendation system for your team.
-I would also like to enhance the design a bit, I'm not too good with design, but I hope to become better.
+Initially, I had plans to create user login functionality to save team compositions.
+However, due to the time constraints present when I was initally assigned this project, I had to scrap the idea.

+I plan to revisit this project one day as my knowledge and experience grows.
+There are many aspects of the game I have left untouched that I believe can be incorporated.
+I also want to enhance the design of the site as I placed more emphasis on the backend.

-All rights for Pokemon and related properties belong to Nintendo, Game Freak and Creatures Inc. This is simply a project to apply my learning of PHP and Web Development.
+**All rights for Pokemon and related properties belong to Nintendo, Game Freak and Creatures Inc. This is simply a project to apply my learning of PHP and Web Development.**